JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

     1. Click "OK".
 When expanding "main", "java" should have been selected as source
     1. Click "OK" to save the changes

+* In case the above step does not work, run with gradle, import gradle project again, and try again.

 * Delete `org.jabref.gui.logging.plugins.Log4jPlugins` \(location: `src-gen/main/java/org/jabref/gui/logging/plugins/Log4jPlugins.java`\).
 Otherwise, you will see following error:

   ```text